Kristina01111000/Drws_site/README.md

 - connect the tik tok account
 - think of how to switch emails to be about the app
 - does he want to get rid of the monthly topics?
+- finish off the emails, try to do the first email as well